Leadership Development Program

 - Proactively develop successors for company and/or department managers

-- Optimize the performance of current leaders
+- Less than 5% of managers are good leaders; optimize the performance of current leaders

 - Improve your company’s bench strength